AlrikF/Alrik-Portfolio/content/pages/info.md

       have received my Master's in Computer Science from the University of Southern California, and am deeply engaged in the realm of Computer Science.
-My passion lies in harnessing a powerful blend of Software development, Data Science, Machine Learning, Data Engineering, and Analytics to engineer pragmatic solutions that address real-world business challenges, and projects that leave an impact
+My passion lies in harnessing a powerful blend of Software development, Machine Learning, Data Engineering, and Analytics to engineer pragmatic solutions that leave an impact

     media:
       type: ImageBlock